 I have done quite a lot of genealogical research, posted on Ancestry.com. and might provide some links to it all when I get around to it.

 Most of my family came to North America from Great Britain during the 1600s and 1700s, living in Massachusetts, Maine, and Block Island.

-I have some royal ancestors.
-That gains me nothing.
+I have some royal and noble ancestors.
+This gains me nothing.

 When I was younger I focussed on science, math, information technology, and practical stuff.
 Retirement has opened-up time for me to learn about those things I missed in the Humanities.
 The Great Courses are a really good resource.

 I still keep-up with science news and can actually understand some of it.

 Early in my life I learned how to read music and play basic piano.
 I hated my teacher and gave that up.